 So What Do I Do?

 The best advice I can give is to deal with the situation now, and not put it off.
 Whether you actually file before or after the holidays, tighten your belt now on gift giving, using cash or a debit card.
-Here are some tips on how to do that.

-Remember also that life post-bankruptcy, at least for awhile, is life without credit cards, so you might as wll get used to it now as later.
+Remember also that life post-bankruptcy, at least for awhile, is life without credit cards, so you might as well get used to it now as later.
 Put contacting my office for a free consultation on your holiday to-do list.
 You will thank yourself later.

 Can You Help?